How to deal with feedback?

 I guess this section can turn into a whole separate blog post, but this time I will review the essential tips.
 The key is to stay positive even if it’s a hard thing to do.
 Take your time and don’t respond right away to avoid over-reacting.
 Here I’m talking about negative, but constructive feedback, not hateful, it’s a big difference.
 Hateful feedback should be ignored.
 Period.
 Well, after you inhale and exhale a few times, now it’s time to acknowledge and respond, people should hear your side too!
 The good response should contain gratitude, questions, solutions and understanding.
 Ask clarifying questions and how you could improve your products/services.
 Maybe you already have a follow-up?
 Initiate it!
 You want your customer to be happy, try to help him.
 Remember, solutions are better than self-explaining.
 Having clear policies, on how you refund or replace products, helps too.
 And finally, say thank you.
 Negative feedback works like a cold shower, so most likely you’ll never make the same mistake again.

 TRACK AND MAKE THE MOST OF IT

 Make sure you always read reviews on your sales page or social media.
-In most cases they contain valuable information you can use.
+In most cases, they contain valuable information you can use.
 Try to find patterns and consistency.
 Sometimes there are things we overlooked.
-For example you never thought about offering gift packaging for your products.
+For example, you never thought about offering gift packaging for your products.
 But if ten people say that you need to do this, well maybe you should.
-Feedback is essential component to growing business.
+Feedback is an essential component of growing business.
 You don’t always need to listen, but you have to consider those voices and try to imagine how it can impact the quality of your business.
 And bear this in mind: you can’t please everyone and you don’t have to!